waggle-sensor/summer2022/snead/daily_log.md

 My daily activity!
 Thoughts, questions, quick links.
 Most recent additions are at the top <3

 ## Week 4: 7/5 to 7/8

 ### Thursday 7/7

 - Tried logging into Nokia DAC and I get rejected
   - I am working from home this week so I will try it again on the Argonne WiFi and see
+- Checked the RAN and UE connection methods for each 5G core (this took longer than expected, documentation is a little convoluted)
+  - Magma and OAI seem to rely exclusively on their internal RANs, and I'm unsure if you can connect your own COTS systems
+- Working on decision matrix

 #### To Do
 - doooowwwnliiinnk
 - Try Nokia DAC on Monday

 ### Wednesday 7/6

 - researched [Magma core](https://github.com/waggle-sensor/summer2022/blob/main/snead/5G-Core.md#magma)
   - meant to interface with existing 4G systems, would need to work with 3rd party developer to use the architecture for 5G
   - the 3rd party isn't as developed as other 5G cores